CP-violating Phases in M-theory and Implications for EDMs: Dynamical Alignment of Phases in the Superpotential

 \section{Dynamical Alignment of Phases in the Superpotential}

 The dynamical alignment of phases is crucial for solving the SUSY CP problem in the M-theory framework.
-It means that all terms in the superpotential dynamically align to acquire the same phase in the vacuum.
-To show that, we start with the generic moduli superpotential
+It means that terms in the moduli superpotential dynamically align to acquire the same phase in the vacuum (perhaps up to exponentially suppressed effects), implying that the superpotential in the vacuum becomes \emph{real} after rotating away the unphysical overall phase.

-The superpotential depends on geometric moduli $z_i$ as well as other chiral superfields $\phi_i$ in general.
-It is generically a polynomial and/or exponential function of these fields (for example, see Eq.~(\ref{superpotential})), and so $\gamma_n$ are functions of ${\rm Im}(z_i)$ and the phase of $\phi_i$, which are collectively denoted by $\psi_i$.
-The scalar potential in ${\cal N}=1$ supergravity is written as:

-In the following, we consider the \kahler metric to be diagonal for simplicity, but the results are independent of this assumption.
-Then we have: